BestTimesToVisit.com Logo

 packing

-Pack light, comfortable clothing suitable for both warm days and cooler evenings.
-Comfortable walking shoes are essential, as you'll likely be doing a lot of exploring on foot.
-Don't forget sunscreen, insect repellent, and a reusable water bottle to stay hydrated in the often humid climate.
+Pack light, comfortable clothing suitable for both warm and cooler days.
+São Paulo's weather can be unpredictable.
+Comfortable walking shoes are essential, as you'll likely be doing a lot of walking.
+Don't forget sunscreen, insect repellent, and a reusable water bottle.

 Weather Details